hidesoon/evelearning/README.md

 ## Result (Working in Progress)

-current I have done some benchmarking work, and I have experienced the station trading for a while
+2018-05-17:  current I have done some benchmarking work, and I have experienced the station trading for a while

+2018-06-22:
+- Put hands on coding (Python)
+- Already applied [EsiPy](https://kyria.github.io/EsiPy/) to collect the data from ESI, also conduct the SSO authentication process
+- Prepared MySQL,,, could be overkill.
+Up to now, I haven't found the enough reason to use MySQL,,, (.csv, .txt could manage this size of data) maybe in future if I found a case that have to store massive data I will back to SQL.
+- Using [Pandas](https://pandas.pydata.org/) dataframe to operate the data
+- Finish the analysis process for chars' transaction history

+Nest steps:
+- analysis orders in one station
+- analysis orders in multiple station
+- find insight for hauling

 ## Team Up